A topic from the subject of Biochemistry in Chemistry.

 Overview

 Hormones are chemical messengers that regulate various physiological processes in the body.
-They are produced by endocrine glands and transported through the bloodstream to target cells.
+They are produced by endocrine glands and transported through the bloodstream to target cells, where they bind to specific receptors initiating a cellular response.
+This response can range from immediate effects like muscle contraction to long-term changes in gene expression.

 Key Mechanisms

-Some hormones can regulate gene expression by influencing the transcription or translation of specific genes.
-This mechanism allows for long-term cellular responses.
+Many hormones regulate gene expression by influencing the transcription or translation of specific genes.
+This mechanism allows for long-term cellular responses and is particularly important in processes like growth and development.
+Steroid hormones, for example, often bind to intracellular receptors that act as transcription factors, directly influencing gene expression.

 Main Concepts